-Sales of our products could be adversely affected if the costs for these products are not reimbursed by third-party payers.
-Sales of our products will be dependent in part on the availability of reimbursement from third-party payers, such as governmental health administration authorities, private health insurers and other organizations.
-Government and other third-party payers are increasingly sensitive to the containment of health care costs and are limiting both coverage and levels of reimbursement for new therapeutic products approved for marketing.
-These third-party payers are refusing, in some cases, to provide any coverage for indications for which the FDA and other national health regulatory authorities have not granted marketing approval.
-We cannot assure that third-payer reimbursement will be available for our products or will permit us to sell our products at price levels which will be sufficient for us to realize an appropriate return on our investment in product development.
+Reimbursement from Third-Party Payors.
+Sales of the Company's products will be dependent in part on the availability of reimbursement from third-party payors, such as governmental health administration authorities, private health insurers and other organizations.
+Government and other third-party payors are increasingly sensitive to the containment of health care costs and are limiting both coverage and levels of reimbursement for new therapeutic products approved for marketing, and are refusing, in some cases, to provide any coverage for indications for which the FDA and other national health regulatory authorities have not granted marketing approval.
+There can be no assurance that such third-party payor reimbursement will be available or will permit the Company to sell its products at price levels sufficient for it to realize an appropriate return on its investment in product development.
 Since patients who receive ADAGEN will be required to do so for their entire lives (unless a cure or another treatment is developed), lifetime limits on benefits which are included in most private health insurance policies could permit insurers to cease reimbursement for ADAGEN.
-Lack of or inadequate reimbursement by government and other third party payers for our products would have a material adverse effect on our business, financial condition and results of operations.
+Lack of or inadequate reimbursement by government and other third party payors for the Company's products would have a material adverse effect on the Company's business, financial condition and results of operations.

-Our products are heavily regulated by the government.
-The manufacturing and marketing of pharmaceutical products in the United States and abroad is subject to stringent governmental regulation and the sale of any of our products for use in humans in the United States will require the prior approval of the FDA.
+Government Regulation.
+The manufacturing and marketing of pharmaceutical products in the United States and abroad is subject to stringent governmental regulation and the sale of any of the Company's products for use in humans in the United States will require the prior approval of the FDA.
 Similar approvals by comparable agencies are required in most foreign countries.
-The FDA has established mandatory procedures and safety standards which apply to the clinical testing, manufacture and marketing of pharmaceutical products.
+The FDA has testing, manufacture and marketing of pharmaceutical products.
 Pharmaceutical manufacturing facilities are also regulated by state, local and other authorities.
 Obtaining FDA approval for a new therapeutic may take several years and involve substantial expenditures.
 ADAGEN was approved by the FDA in March 1990.
-ONCASPAR was approved by the FDA in February 1994, in Germany in November 1994 and in Canada in 1997, in each case for patients with acute lymphoblastic leukemia who are hypersensitive to native forms of L-asparaginase.
+ONCASPAR was approved by the FDA in February 1994, in Germany in November 1994 and in Canada in 1997 in each case for patients with acute lymphoblastic leukemia who are hypersensitive to native forms of L-asparaginase.
 ONCASPAR was approved in Russia for therapeutic use in a broad range of cancers.
-Except for these approvals, none of our other products have been approved for sale and use in humans in the United States or elsewhere.
-We cannot assure that we will be able to obtain FDA approval for any of our other products.
-In addition, any approved products are subject to continuing regulation.
-If we fail to comply with applicable requirements it could result in criminal penalties, civil penalties, fines, recall or seizure, injunctions requiring suspension of production, orders requiring ongoing supervision by the FDA or refusal by the government to approve marketing or export applications or to allow us to enter into supply contracts.
-If we fail to obtain or maintain requisite governmental approvals or fail to obtain or maintain approvals of the scope requested, it will delay or preclude us or our licensees or marketing partners from marketing our products.
-It could also limit the commercial use of our products.
-Any such failure or limitation may have a material adverse affect on our business, financial condition and results of operations.
+Except for these approvals, none of the Company's other products have been approved for sale and use in humans in the United States or elsewhere.
+There can be no assurance that the Company will be able to obtain FDA approval for any of its other products.
+In addition, any approved products are subject to continuing regulation, and noncompliance by the Company with applicable requirements can result in criminal penalties, civil penalties, fines, recall or seizure, injunctions requiring suspension of production, orders requiring ongoing supervision by the FDA or refusal by the government to approve marketing or export applications or to allow the Company to enter into supply contracts.
+Failure to obtain or maintain requisite governmental approvals or failure to obtain or maintain approvals of the scope requested, will delay or preclude the Company or its licensees or marketing partners from marketing their products, or limit the commercial use of the products, and thereby may have a material adverse affect on the Company's business, financial condition and results of operations.